 GeneCards Summary for VAV1 Gene

-VAV1 (Vav 1 Guanine Nucleotide Exchange Factor) is a Protein Coding gene.
-Diseases associated with VAV1 include cherubism and hiv-1.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and guanyl-nucleotide exchange factor activity.
+VAV1 (Vav Guanine Nucleotide Exchange Factor 1) is a Protein Coding gene.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and Rho guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is VAV3.

 UniProtKB/Swiss-Prot for VAV1 Gene

 Couples tyrosine kinase signals with the activation of the Rho/Rac GTPases, thus leading to cell differentiation and/or proliferation.